cs1302uga/cs1302-gallery/README.md

    That is, a variable local to method can only be involved in the body of a lambda expression if it is either explicitly declared as `final` or if its value does not change after initialization over the entire body of the method.
-A variavble is local to a method (i.e., it's a local variable) if it's declared inside of the method or if it's a parameter to the method.
+A variable is local to a method (i.e., it's a local variable) if it's declared inside of the method or if it's a parameter to the method.
    Please note that this restriction applies to the variables themselves and presents an interesting scenario in the case of local reference variables.